carmine560/submit-urls/README.md

 ## Usage ##

-If the configuration file `~/.config/SCRIPT_NAME.gpg` does not exist when the following script is executed, the script will create and encrypt the file assuming that the default key of GnuPG is your OpenPGP key pair.
+If the configuration file `~/.config/SCRIPT_NAME.gpg` does not exist, the following script will create and encrypt the file assuming that the default key of GnuPG is your OpenPGP key pair.

 ### Bing Webmaster ###